arcus/Arcus_Labs_Orientation/arcus_orientation.md

 <div class = "answer">

 You will have one URL for your lab, and each member of your team will access it there.

-Each team member will have personal folders within the lab that they can use to save work in progress or personal notes, but we strongly recommend that
+Each team member will have personal folders within the lab that they can use to save work in progress or personal notes, but we strongly recommend that you avail yourself of the `/shared` folder to collaborate and add resources like scripts that everyone can work with.

 </div>